keithgodfrey55/create-your-own-adventure-2021/README.md

 You try to sneak pass the monster humans unnoticed.
 As they approach near to your area, you hide somewhere near by.
 Suddenly a hand grabs your shoulder, you turn around ready to shoot but notice it's another person.
 "Follow me" he says

 **[follow the stranger]**

 **[ignore him]**

+---

+**[grab every object you can and get ready to fight them]** luckily there is a baseball bat lying beside the overturned car in the middle of the road. you rush over to grab the weapon, but doing so you kick a glass bottle which attracted more human monsters.

+**[stay and fight]**

+**[take the bat and run]**

+---